Frequently Asked Questions

 Q: How many manuscripts can I apply with?
 Can I apply to more than one age category?

-A: This year, we are asking fiction and nonfiction authors to apply with only one manuscript and age category.
+A: Fiction and nonfiction authors should apply with only one manuscript and age category.
 However, if you’re a picture book author, you should submit three to four works in one document.
 Illustrators and author-illustrators should submit their portfolios.
 Short story and TV drama pilot authors should submit 30 pages of work.

 Q: What genres are the mentors accepting?